Skip to main content

 And this will generate the appropriate Naverisk file type.
 Open the Routine Store, and there will be an Upload button displayed in the top right:

-Which will take you to a brief from where you can upload your routine to share it, and where you can provide a little context around what your routine does, and how it should be used:
+Which will take you to a brief form where you can upload your routine to share it, and where you can provide a little context around what your routine does, and how it should be used:

 Just remember to hit the 'Upload File' button at the bottom when you are done.